 Improve tax efficiency

 If you're investing through multiple providers, you might be paying more fees than necessary.
 This is because financial providers typically set asset and trading thresholds before offering price breaks.
-As a rule, the more assets you move to one financial services provider, the more opportunities you may have to avoid some account fees, pay lower fund expenses, and qualify for lower commissions on brokerage trades.
+As a rule, the more assets you move to one financial services provider, the more opportunities you may have to avoid some account fees and pay lower fund expenses.

 Look before you leap

 If you decide to consolidate, do it wisely.
-For nonqualified assets, you need to find out whether consolidating will force you to liquidate certain positions and possibly incur tax consequences.
-For example, investors with company stock in their plan might lose the option to elect net unrealized appreciation (NUA) if they roll those assets into an IRA.
-After you consider the tax implications, determine whether that scenario works with your financial plans.
+For certain assets, you need to find out whether consolidating will force you to liquidate certain investments and possibly incur tax consequences.
+For example, investors with company stock in their 401(k) or other workplace retirement plan might lose the option to elect net unrealized appreciation (NUA) if they roll those assets into an IRA.
+After you consider the tax implications, determine whether the scenario works with your financial plans.

-For fund investors, consider the investment options, particularly if your workplace plan offers institutional shares that may be more advantageous to you.
+For fund investors, consider the investment options, particularly if your workplace plan offers institutional shares which may be less expensive for you.
 For annuity investors, it's essential to review the surrender charge policy, and possibly adjust the timing of your consolidation to avoid excess expense in the process.
 Overall, you need to be sure that the tangible benefits outweigh any potential costs.

 Clearly, consolidating is a decision that warrants some time and consideration.
 But the potential benefits may make it worth your while.
 You could improve and find it easier to maintain your asset allocation, as well as diversify your portfolio more effectively.
-You might find opportunities to save money, both through improved tax efficiency and the lower fees often associated with having higher asset levels at one provider.
+You might find opportunities to save money, through both improved tax efficiency and the lower fees often associated with having more money at one provider.
 Most of all, you'll have a chance to plan more effectively and to take control of your finances.
 And that's a move that, in the end, could improve your overall financial picture.